Guarantee, conditions of sale, general advice on training, care

 Our usual feed these days is grain and preservative free kibble, we use STOCKMAN AND PADDOCK, STAY LOYAL or BLACK HAWK, but if you cannot get them try getting, CANIDAE, or WELLNESS CORE PUPPY FORMULA, or other grain and preservative free AUSTRALIAN made kibble, ADULT IS FINE, and get some tinned Pedigree Puppy which is also used here.

-Never buy pups fresh food from pet shops or that pre packaged pup food from super markets, it is usualy full of preservatives no matter how fresh they say it is.
+Never buy pups fresh food from pet shops or that pre packaged pup food from super markets, it is usually full of preservatives no matter how fresh they say it is.

 Preservatives have caused all sorts of ailments from bad skin and fits to death in dogs so be careful.
 Buy only human grade food unless it is kibble, then buy only grain free and Australian made.